 With next to no natural light able to get through to the entry way of the property it originally felt like a very small, dark and dingy space.

 To maximise the transformation of this area we removed the wall that separates the entrance hall from the kitchen and day living and added glass partitions and crittall doors where the original wall once stood.
 This area has now completely transformed.

-When entering this home you’re now able to see straight through the day-living area, past the new glass edged balcony that overlooks the garden.
+When entering this home you’re now able to see straight through the day-living area, past the dining orangery and over the new glass edged balcony that overlooks the garden.

 The new crittall glass partitions flood natural light from the kitchen and day living area, through to the entrance hall creating a light and airy feel as you enter the home.

 Before and after of the Dining Area

 To create more living space, a two-story extension was added to the rear of the property, extending off from the from the newly refurbished kitchen.
 This space now houses a radiant glass-encased dining orangery.